aaronspring/test_website/index.md

 ## Announcements

+#### 2021-10-22: Small modifications to `s2saichallengescorer`

+- After last minute community feedback, we decided to modify the way we average the RPS for RPSS.
+Following [Weigel et al. 2007](https://doi.org/10.1175/MWR3280.1) [#50](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/issues/50), [!23](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/merge_requests/23) implements `RPSS=1-<RPS_ML>/<RPS_clim>`, whereas before we had `RPSS=<1-RPS_ML/RPS_clim>`, where angle brackets `<>` denote the average of the scores over a given number of forecast–observation pairs.
+Furthermore, we now penalize `NaNs` where numerical values where expected by `RPS=2`.
+- We restart the [`s2saichallengescorer`](https://renkulab.io/gitlab/tasko.olevski/s2s-ai-competition-scoring-image/-/tree/master), which automatically fetches the new scores of previous submissions, so your old submissions are re-evaluated.
+- Implementing this yields an RPSS benchmark from the ECMWF model of -0.00158017.

 #### 2021-09-30: Last month for submissions

 - The submission deadline for this competition is approaching in one month.
 The exact timestamp for `git tag`s to be considered is Sunday 31st October 2021 23:59h GMT.
 As this date is halloween and one a weekend, there is a 48h grace period until Tuesday 2nd November 2021 23:59h GMT to fix submissions with technical assistence via [gitter](https://gitter.im/pangeo-data/s2s-ai-challenge).
 Please make your repositories public between Wednesday 3rd and Friday 5th November 2021.